-A couple weeks back, about the American Family Association’s boycott of Gap Inc. and other companies that exclude “Christmas” from its holiday advertising.
+A couple weeks back, we told you about the American Family Association’s boycott of Gap Inc. and other companies that exclude “Christmas” from its holiday advertising.
 Now here’s the latest strike in the ongoing Christmas culture wars.

 “When I became a Christian a few years ago,” says Boggs, “I was appalled by the secularization of the Christmas holiday.
 When retail stores started substituting ‘Happy Holidays’ for ‘Merry Christmas,’ and schools began calling their Christmas programs ‘Winter Plays,’ it all seemed ridiculous to me.
 That’s why we have created products that remind people what the Christmas season is really all about — the birth of Christ.”